formlio/forml/docs/workflow/actor.rst

 .. important::
     ForML doesn't care neither about the particular internal processing functionality of any actors nor the actual types and formats of the data passed between them.
-All that ForML deals with is the actor interconnection within the overall flow topology - their logical and functional compatibility is purely the implementor's responsibility.
+All that ForML deals with is the actor interconnection within the overall flow topology - responsibility for their logical and functional compatibility is solely in hands of the implementor.

 The two main actor types are: